 - This scene in Tremaine's bedroom.
 There is no music, Cinderella speaks low and Tremaine suddenly shouts giving her Death Glares.

 - The scene when Cinderella is leaving the ball at the stroke of midnight, when she is chased by those scary-looking palace guards on those black horses.
+The music really makes the scene scary, with For Doom the Bell Tolls as the clock chimes faster and faster.

 - Lady Tremaine's Death Glare when she finds out that it was Cinderella who attended the ball.
 The shadows make it more scary than it should have.
 While it was originally simply supposed to be menacing, the animators managed to make Lady Tremaine's trip up the shadowy stairs after Cinderella scary.

 - Bruno chasing after Lucifer in the climax.
-Just by looking at his face when he saw the cat, it almost looked like he was ready to kill it.
+Just by looking at his face when he saw the cat, it almost looked like he was ready to kill him.
 Even if he was chasing the cat away to free Cinderella, it does make you think about how dark the concept was.

 Nightmare Fuel / Cinderella